 Understanding the Biological Clock

 Our body follows a circadian rhythm of about 24 hours, primarily synchronized by natural light.
-The decrease in brightness in the evening signals the brain that it is time to produce melatonin, thus promoting falling asleep.
+The decrease in brightness in the evening signals the brain that it is time to produce melatonin, thus promoting sleep onset.
 Conversely, exposure to light, especially artificial light, inhibits this production and delays sleep.
+This mechanism is driven by melanopsin ganglion cells in the retina, which are particularly sensitive to short wavelengths (380–500 nm), specifically the blue spectrum dominant in our modern lighting.

 The Impact of Artificial Light

-LEDs, screens, and powerful ceiling lights emit light rich in blue wavelengths, similar to daylight.
+LEDs, screens, and powerful ceiling lights emit light rich in blue wavelengths, close to those of daylight.
 This light spectrum blocks melatonin secretion and desynchronizes the wake-sleep rhythm, leading to difficulties in falling asleep and a decrease in sleep quality.
-Even a low light or a nightlight can be enough to disrupt this process, especially in children.
+Numerous studies converge on the same conclusion: evening screen exposure can delay sleep onset by 30 to 60 minutes and reduce the duration of deep sleep.
+Even a dim light or a nightlight can be enough to disrupt this process, especially in children, whose retinas allow more blue light to pass through than those of adults.

 Color Temperature: A Determining Factor

-- > 4,000 K: cool light (white-blue), to be avoided in the evening as it delays melatonin production.
+- More than 4,000 K: cool light (bluish-white), to be banned in the evening as it significantly delays melatonin production.

 Light Intensity: Favor Modulation

 Soft and adjustable lighting is recommended in the bedroom.
-Prefer bedside lamps with dimmers or smart bulbs to adjust the intensity according to your needs, without straining the eyes.
+A threshold of 50 lux or less in the evening is generally advised to not hinder melatonin secretion — for comparison, a standard ceiling light can exceed 300 to 500 lux.
+Prefer dimmable bedside lamps or smart bulbs to adjust the intensity according to your needs, without straining the eyes.

 Lighting Technology: LED, Halogen, Incandescent

-Children are particularly sensitive to light before bedtime.
-Even a low-intensity nightlight can reduce melatonin and disrupt their sleep.
-Prefer very soft nightlights (< 2,700 K) with automatic shut-off.
+Children are particularly sensitive to light before bedtime, as their lenses allow a significantly higher proportion of blue light compared to adults.
+Even a low-intensity nightlight can reduce melatonin and disrupt their sleep, delaying falling asleep and fragmenting nighttime cycles.
+Prefer very soft nightlights (less than 2,700 K) with a programmed automatic shut-off, and turn off the ceiling light at least an hour before bedtime.

 Shift Workers

-For those working night shifts or irregular hours, recreate a nighttime ambiance during the day with blackout curtains and very low-intensity lamps.
+For those working night shifts or irregular hours, recreating a nighttime ambiance during the day is essential for recovery.
+Combine thick blackout curtains, very low-intensity lamps set to amber tones, and if possible, a quality sleep mask to block any residual light infiltration.

 Innovations and Alternatives